Reviewing Clover Health Investments (CLOV) and Its Peers

-Clover Health Investments (NASDAQ:CLOV – Get Rating) is one of 13 public companies in the “Hospital & medical service plans” industry, but how does it compare to its competitors?
-We will compare Clover Health Investments to related companies based on the strength of its risk, dividends, valuation, analyst recommendations, institutional ownership, profitability and earnings.
+Clover Health Investments (NASDAQ:CLOV – Get Rating) is one of 13 publicly-traded companies in the “Hospital & medical service plans” industry, but how does it contrast to its peers?
+We will compare Clover Health Investments to related companies based on the strength of its risk, earnings, profitability, analyst recommendations, dividends, institutional ownership and valuation.

-Clover Health Investments has a beta of 1.5, suggesting that its share price is 50% more volatile than the S&P 500.
-Comparatively, Clover Health Investments’ competitors have a beta of 1.03, suggesting that their average share price is 3% more volatile than the S&P 500.

-This table compares Clover Health Investments and its competitors revenue, earnings per share and valuation.

 Profitability

-This table compares Clover Health Investments and its competitors’ net margins, return on equity and return on assets.
+This table compares Clover Health Investments and its peers’ net margins, return on equity and return on assets.

 |Net Margins